-Details of Working Capital facilities and Term Loan obtained by the Company areprovided in the Notes no. 5 and 8 in the Notes to financial statement.
-Details ofinvestment made by the Company are provided in Note no 12 in the Notes to Financialstatements under investment schedule. these investments are made by the company inordinary course of business out of the surplus funds presently available with thecompany with a view to get an effective return.
+Details of working Capital facilities and Term Loans obtained by the Company areprovided in the Notes no 21 and 18 in the Notes to financial statement.
+Details ofinvestment made by the Company are provided in Note no 7 in the Notes to FinancialStatements under Investment Schedule.
+These Investments are made by the Company inordinary course of business out of the surplus funds presently available with theCompany with a view to get an effective return.

 PARTICULARS OF CONTRACTS AND ARRANGEMENTS COVERED UNDER SECTION 188 OF THE COMPANIESACT 2013:

-Your company has formulated a policy on related party transactions. this policy dealswith the review and approval of related party transactions. the Board of Directors of thecompany has approved the criteria for making the omnibus approval by the Audit committeewithin the overall framework of the policy on related party transactions. prior omnibusapproval is obtained for related party transactions which are of repetitive nature andentered in the ordinary course of business and at arm's length. an related partytransactions are placed before the audit committee for review and approval.
+Your Company has formulated a policy on related party transactions.
+This policy dealswith the review and approval of related party transactions.
+The Board of Directors of theCompany has approved the criteria for making the omnibus approval by the Audit Committeewithin the overall framework of the policy on related party transactions.
+Prior omnibusapproval is obtained for related party transactions which are of repetitive nature andentered in the ordinary course of business and at arm's length.
+All related partytransactions are placed before the Audit Committee for review and approval.

 All related party transactions entered during the Financial Year were in ordinarycourse of the business and on arm's length basis.
-No material related party transactionswere entered during the Financial Year by your company.
-Accordingly the disclosure ofrelated party transactions as required under Section 134(3)(h) of the Companies Act 2013in Form AOc 2 is not applicable to your company.
+No material related party transactionswere entered during the Financial Year by your Company.
+Accordingly the disclosure ofrelated party transactions as required under Section 134(3)(h) of the Companies Act 2013in Form AOC 2 is not applicable to your Company.

-There are no materially significant related party transactions made by the Company withPromoters Directors Key Managerial Personnel or other designated persons which may havea potential conflict with the interest of the company at large.
+There are no materially significant related party transactions made by the Company withPromoters Directors Key Managerial Personnel or other designated persons which may havea potential conflict with the interest of the Company at large.